bluedog129/ft_main/so_long/docs/README.md

 ### validate map Code
 Before rendering, the map is first validated to ensure that it is usable for the game.
+This code checks to see if Dino can get all the magic rings and reach EXIT.

 ```c
 int	check_route(t_game *map_info, int player_pos[2])
 {